OCR-tech/AdaptDL/README.md

 <!-- 4.
 Download the [SSD MobileNet V2 TensorFlow 2 model](https://tfhub.dev/tensorflow/ssd_mobilenet_v2/fpnlite_320x320/1) and extract the files into `app/models/pretrained_model/`. -->
    <!-- - Ensure the directory contains files like `saved_model.pb` and the `saved_model` folder. -->

-## Usage

-To run this project:

-1. Run the main application:
+4. Run the application:

    ```sh
    python app/main.py
    ```

+## Usage

+To run this project:

+1. Run the application.
 2. The system will launch the webcam and start detecting objects in real-time.
 3. Use voice commands or keyboard shortcuts to interact with the system.